 Alcohol is not permitted in McHale Hall or any public area on campus.
-Alcohol is restricted to use in private rooms by those who are of legal age (21).
-Kegs or beer balls are not permitted in residence hall rooms.
-Admission may not be charged for parties serving alcohol nor may alcohol be freely distributed without charge.
-Those hosting parties are responsible for the behavior of their guests and the enforcement of the University alcohol policy.
-Doors to student rooms must be closed when alcohol is legally being used.
-The possession or consumption of alcohol may not occur in the presence of minors.
-Underage individuals may not be in locations where alcohol is present or being consumed by those of age.
-Refer to the alcohol policy in this handbook.Top
+Alcohol is restricted to use in private rooms by those who are of legal age (21), including guests.
+Kegs or beer balls are not permitted in the residential facilities.
+Doors to student rooms must be closed when alcohol is legally being used and all occupants of the room must be 21.
+Individuals under the age of 21 may not possess, consume or be in the presence of alcohol.
+Refer to the alcohol policy in the University Policy Manual or the Student Handbook.Top

 Antennas and Appliances

 Residents are not permitted to install outdoor antennas or other devices on the exterior of any University residence or in adjacent trees or shrubbery.
-Under no circumstances should the electrical wiring in a room be altered.
-Installation or alteration of electrical equipment and/or splicing cable lines is prohibited.
+Due to safety concerns, electrical wiring in a room and electrical equipment cannot be altered.
+This includes splicing cable lines.
 Fires in student rooms have resulted from electrical defects or careless use of electrical appliances.
-The following are the ONLY appliances which may be operated in student rooms: clocks, fans, hair dryers, curling irons, electric curlers, hot pots (must have closed heating elements and auto-shut offs), popcorn poppers, small refrigerators (4.6 cu. ft.), small microwaves (.9 cu. ft.), radios, shavers, stereo equipment, televisions, computers, printers, VCRs, and answering machines.
-Electrical appliances not included on this list are not allowed and may be confiscated and stored at the student's expense.
+The following are the only appliances which may be operated in student rooms: clocks, fans, hair dryers, curling irons, electric curlers, clothes irons (with automatic shut-offs), hot pots (must have closed heating elements and auto shut-offs), popcorn poppers, small refrigerators (4.6 cu. ft.)*, small microwaves (.9 cu. ft./700 watts)*, automatic shut-off coffee pots, radios, shavers, stereo equipment, televisions, computers, printers, video game consoles, VCRs/DVDs/Blue Ray players.
+Electrical appliances not included on this list are not allowed and may be confiscated and stored at the student’s expense.
 No appliance may have an exposed heating element.
 All appliances must be UL approved.
-Halogen lamps and Medusa Lights are strictly prohibited.Top
+Halogen lamps and Medusa lights are prohibited because of the risk of fire.

 Bicycles and Hall Sports